raymondwcs/claudia/gender/README.md

 # Claudia.js
 This is a step-by-step guide for creating a simple serverless Web API using Lambda and API Gateway, and deploying it to AWS using [Claudia.js](https://claudiajs.com).
 AWS Lambda is an event-driven compute service, that executes your code in reaction to various events.
 API Gateway is a HTTPS end-point that can receive requests and pass them on to Lambda.
 In this tutorial, we’ll connect them together to execute simple requests.

-The simple serverless Web API determines the gender (male, female and unknown) of a first name.
+The simple serverless Web API determines the *gender* (male, female or unknown) of a given first name.
 This API takes a single query string parameter `name`.

 ## Preparation
 1. Obtain an **access key** (AWS Access Key ID and AWS Seret Access Key) for the *root* user.
 Follow the instructions at the URL below.